LouisChislett/Image_Classification_App/README.md

 # Image Classification App

 ## Introduction
 This image classification app is a simple, user-friendly tool that allows users to upload an image and have it classified into one of the CIFAR-10 categories (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).
-The app is built using Streamlit and TensorFlow.
-Additionally, the repository contains a Jupyter Notebook with the code used to train the model.
+The app is built using Streamlit.
+Additionally, the repository contains a Jupyter Notebook with the code used to train the model, which uses TensorFlow to build a convolutional neural network.

 ## Getting Started